 3.2) URL redirect using the .htaccess file

-Refer to following guides for more information to create .htaccess redirection rules.
+Refer to the following guides for more information on creating .htaccess redirection rules.